 - enjoy stimulating research projects

 Most importantly, your work will impact upon the safety of our country by helping to reduce re-offending, reduce the number of victims and keep our communities safer.

 As a core member of a talented psychology team, you’ll directly support the effective and efficient delivery of psychological services to prisoners, and support them back into the community.
 Psychologists also work with offenders on community based sentences.
 In addition to the core clinical work delivered by psychologists, there are opportunities to provide advice, education and training across the sector.
 You may also have the opportunity to develop and review new rehabilitative programmes or conduct research that will advance your career as a psychologist.

-At Corrections, psychologists have a strong professional identity and have a wealth of knowledge to call upon from colleagues.
-Working in a team environment that is open and inclusive is one of the big reasons why our psychologists find the role so stimulating and rewarding.
+At Corrections, Psychologists have a strong professional identity and have a wealth of knowledge to call upon from colleagues.
+Working in a team environment that is open and inclusive is one of the main reasons why our psychologists find the role so stimulating and rewarding.

 Hear from those who know